 - Air Exposures to Wood Treatment Chemicals - 10/21/2009 [PDF, 830 KB]

-- About contaminants and how persons come into contact with them;
+- Determine if and how people come into contact with hazardous substances;

-An Exposure Investigation (EI) involves collecting information so that investigators can learn:
+An Exposure Investigation (EI) involves collection and analysis of site-specific information to learn:

-- Whether high levels of a hazardous substance can be found in a particular place.
+- Whether a hazardous substance can be found in a particular place;

-- Whether people have come in contact with the substance (exposure).
+- Whether people have come in contact with the substance (exposure); and

 - Whether the level of exposure could be harmful to the people’s health.